KeithRichardLee/Tanzu-GenAI-Platform-installer/README.md

 # Tanzu GenAI Platform installer

-TL;DR - A powershell script that automates the install of VMware Tanzu Platform, a private PaaS which includes GenAI capabilities, on VMware vSphere with minimal resource requirements.
+TL;DR - A powershell script that automates the install of VMware Tanzu Platform, a private PaaS which includes AI capabilities, on VMware vSphere with minimal resource requirements.

 The installer takes minimum set of parameters, validates them, and then performs the install of the platform which includes VMware Tanzu Operations Manager, BOSH Director, Cloud Foundry runtime, VMware Postgres, and GenAI service with models that have embedding, chat, and tools capabilities.
-Optionally, Tanzu Healthwatch (observability) and Tanzu Hub (global control plane) can be installed.
+Optionally, Tanzu Hub (global control plane) can be installed.

 The script, when ran after an install with "stop" or "start", can stop or start the whole platform.